What the Mueller report says about Jared Kushner, Ivanka Trump and Donald Trump Jr.

 Several hours later, the report said, Trump Jr. emailed senior campaign staff telling them he "got a weird Twitter DM from wikileaks."
 He responded to WikiLeaks' by direct message: "Off the record, l don't know who that is but I'll ask around.
 Thanks."

-A couple weeks later, WikiLeaks messaged him again, asking for help spreading a link alleging that Trump's Democratic rival, Clinton, had pushed for using a drone to target Julian Assange.
+A couple weeks later, WikiLeaks messaged him again, asking for help spreading a link alleging that Clinton had pushed for using a drone to target Julian Assange.

 WikiLeaks did not respond, but several days later it wrote him again, saying it was "great to see you and your dad talking about our publications.
 Strongly suggest your dad tweets this link if he mentions us wlsearch.tk," which the group said would help Trump parse through leaked emails.
 Two days later, Trump Jr. tweeted the link.